SajidPervez/sajidpervez.com/src/content/authors/about.md

 And the final bit of this part ends where I started my career in Australia.
 It was mostly writing code and doing **PCI-DSS** and **PA-DSS** audits - became a **PCI QSA**.

 # A bit of history
-I am originally from Pakistan immigrated to Australia in 2015.
+I am originally from Pakistan and immigrated to Australia in 2015.

 I have earned an undergraduate and masters degrees in Computer Sciences and started my career has a developer writing code for cryptographic solutions and integrating PKI and 2FA into enterprise environments.
 Some more fun parts of the job involved breaking applications.

+Thats all my friend, lets hope to meet or speak sometime.